Hidden Dangers in Water-Damaged Homes: Mold and Actinomycetes

 Your Gut Microbiota Holds The Key To Better Health, Part 2

-Russian For effective treatment of dysbiosis, it is crucial to start with an accurate diagnosis.
-In the first article, we explored the fundamental concepts of dysbiosis, its impact on health, and its underlying causes.
-Many conditions have similar symptoms but require different treatment approaches.
-As we mentioned earlier, issues related to dysbiosis can be identified using various diagnostic methods.
-The primary ones include stool analysis and breath tests.
-Stool analysis helps detec...
+For effective treatment of dysbiosis, it is crucial to begin with accurate diagnostics.
+In the first article, we discussed the basic concepts of dysbiosis, its impact on health, and potential causes.
+Many health conditions may present with similar symptoms but require different treatment approaches.
+As mentioned earlier, dysbiosis-related issues can be identified using a variety of diagnostic methods.
+The primary ones are stool analysis and breath tests.
+Stool analysis can detect the presence of pathogenic bacteria, viruses, and fungi, while breath tests effectively reveal carbohydrate fermentation disorders, which may indicate SIBO (small intestinal bacterial overgrowth).

 Your Gut Microbiota Holds The Key To Better Health, Part 1